ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize feedback from your partners here.**

+1) Adding a count-down sound so that the user can have a bettering understanding of the time.
-I like how you’re using the project to create a device for your pet - very innovative!
-However, I was under the impression that you would should the color to Martin and train it to react in a certain way!
-Random thought - Instead of color (vision reliance), if we expand it to voice or vibrations, it can be beneficial to the visually impaired to treat their pets when they’re following orders!
+2) Expanding it to voice or vibrations.
+It can be beneficial to the visually impaired to treat their pets when they’re following orders.

-I love how you use the light to interact with your dog (sooo cute).
-Your idea has great potential!
-Based on my understanding, you are using the light and your voice to provide positive reinforcement, which can be integrated into the device to train Martin automatically.
-I think it'd be very creative to make a device that uses voice to give different commands, light as a timer, and pet food as rewards to train pets (as you suggested previously).
+3) Can be integrated into the device to train Martin automatically.

-I loved the idea and the interaction setting so much!
-It is really unique to see the device was designed to train pets and it is truly inspiring.
-At this point, the device is only used to train dogs how to sit.
-When moving forward, I do think it has a great potential for developing even more features such as understanding color/voice commands.
+4) It has a great potential for developing even more features such as understanding color/voice commands.

 ## Make it your own